open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 ---
-title: Integrating Apache APISIX and OpenTelemetry to Enhance Observability Capabilities
+title: Apache APISIX Integrates with OpenTelementry to Collect Tracing Data
 linkTitle: Apache APISIX-Opentelemetry Integration
-date: 2022-03-03
+date: 2022-03-13
 author: Haochao Zhuang, Fei Han
 ---

-This article introduces you to the Apache APISIX `opentelemetry` plugin concept and how to enable and deploy the plugin.
+This article introduces the Apache APISIX's `opentelemetry` plugin concept and how to enable and deploy the plugin.

 ## Background Information